rafaelstz/adobe-commerce-dev-mcp/README.md

 ## Usage with Cursor or Claude Desktop

 Add the following configuration.
-See [here](https://docs.cursor.com/context/model-context-protocol) and [here](https://modelcontextprotocol.io/quickstart/user) for more details.
+For more information, read the [Cursor MCP documentation](https://docs.cursor.com/context/model-context-protocol) or the [Claude Desktop MCP guide](https://modelcontextprotocol.io/quickstart/user).

 ```json
 {